$5 million in lost production identified

 ESP training and mentoring in Ecuador finds 67 improvements in software, improving runlife of equipment and increasing skill levels of personnel.

 Our client had an ESP population of around 100 and was in the process of implementing a new software tool to help with real-time monitoring and diagnosis of their performance.
 It had already been introduced in other locations with rod pumped wells but had not previously been used for ESPs.
 The operations manager knew his staff needed help and hired us to deliver training (in Spanish) and review how the software performed ESP analysis.

 What we did

-We ran two one-week courses for their staff, supplemented by a mentoring programme focusing on use of the software to diagnose ESP problems that were resulting in lost production.
-Each person was given wells to analyse and required to review their work with the trainer.
+We ran two one-week courses for their staff, supplemented by a mentoring program focusing on use of the software to diagnose ESP problems that were resulting in lost production.
+Each person was given wells to analyze and required to review their work with the trainer.

-We analysed how the software was performing ESP diagnosis and found 67 suggested improvements, which were implemented for the global software deployment.
+We analyzed how the software was performing ESP diagnosis and found 67 suggested improvements, which were implemented for the global software deployment.

 We then worked with the operator staff and ESP supplier to review and improve all aspects of the ESP cycle, resulting in improved runlife of the equipment and improved competency of operator personnel in management of ESP operations.

 Approximately $5 million of lost production, as a consequence of ESP issues, was diagnosed as a result of the mentoring process.

 Email us for additional information: Beyond Automation – ESP Optimisation and Runlife Improvement Process in Occidental Ecuador, a paper on this project that we presented at the ESP workshop in Houston 2005.